• Skip to primary navigation

 Cortland - sweet and tart

-Apples are one of my favorite fruits and I love to bake apples when they are in season and at their freshest.
-Baking whole apples is really easy and I guarantee your kitchen will smell amazing while the apples are baking, then just imagine eating a juicy warm baked apple dessert.
+Apples are one of my favorite fruits, and I love to bake apples when apples are in season and at their freshest.
+Baking whole apples is really easy, and I guarantee your kitchen will smell amazing while the apples are baking, then just imagine eating a juicy warm baked apple dessert.
 They taste amazing.

 Baked apple cranberry stuffing ingredients.